darianrosebrook/kokoro-onnx-raycast-api/docs/implementation/critical-concurrent-issue.md

 ### Immediate (Critical)
 - ✅ Fix text coverage loss
 -  Sequential requests should have consistent TTFA (<5s difference)
--  All requests should be tracked in monitoring
+-  all relevant requests should be tracked in monitoring
 -  Audio quality consistent between requests

 ### Medium Term